-Prenatal vitamins consist of a variety of vitamins and minerals that help you baby get the nutrients that are essential for healthy development.
+Prenatal vitamins consist of a variety of vitamins and minerals that help your baby get the nutrients that are essential for healthy development.
 During pregnancy, a woman’s daily intake requirements for certain nutrients, such as folic acid (folate), calcium, and iron will increase.
 Vitamins and minerals such as iron, calcium, and folic acid are vital for proper fetal growth, development, and healthy adult living.

 To help increase your chances of creating a healthy and nutritious environment in which your baby can develop, it is important that you establish a well-balanced diet and exercise routine before you get pregnant.
 If you choose to supplement your diet with prenatal vitamins, be sure to keep track of daily amounts that you take and let your health care provider know.

 While certain prenatal multivitamins are only available by a doctor’s prescription, many of them are available over the counter.
 Keep in mind that it is possible to jeopardize your baby’s (or your own) health by taking inappropriate amounts of synthetic vitamins, so be sure your health care provider is aware of any supplements you are taking.

-Prenatal Vitamins: Talk to Your Health Care Provider
+Talk to Your Health Care Provider

 Avoid taking several different supplements unless under a health care provider’s supervision; instead take one multivitamin that includes a variety of needed nutrients in one dose.
 Combining supplements (such as taking a folic acid supplement along with your multivitamin, etc.) can raise concerns because you run the risk of overdosing on a particular nutrient.

-As long as you are eating a well balanced diet, you need not fear overdosing on nutrients found naturally in foods (although some studies have shown symptoms of toxicity after large consumption of animal organs, like liver).
-However, supplements (synthetic vitamins and minerals) are a different story.
+As long as you are eating a well-balanced diet, you need not fear of overdosing on nutrients found naturally in foods (although some studies have shown symptoms of toxicity after a large consumption of animal organs, like liver).
+However, supplements–synthetic vitamins and minerals–are a different story.
 They contain higher doses in concentrated form, which can be dangerous if taken in improper amounts.

 Be sure to speak with your health care provider about nutrition before you conceive if you are planning to get pregnant in the near future, or as soon as you know you are pregnant.

 Compiled using information from the following sources:

-Jellin, JM, Gregory, PJ, Batz, F, Hitchens, K, et al. Pharmacist’s Letter / Prescriber’s Letter Natural Medicines Comprehensive Database.
-4th ed.
-Stockton, CA: Therapeutic Research Faculty; 2002: pg 735, 1274, 1281, 1287 and 1379.
+1. Jellin, JM, Gregory, PJ, Batz, F, Hitchens, K, et al. Pharmacist’s Letter / Prescriber’s Letter Natural Medicines Comprehensive Database 4th Ed.
+Stockton, CA: Therapeutic Research Faculty; 2002: pg 735, 1274, 1281, 1287 & 1379.

-Williams Obstetrics Twenty-Second Ed.
+3. Williams Obstetrics Twenty-Second Ed.
 Cunningham, F. Gary, et al Ch 8.